 The newest HMO model is the network model.
 The network HMO is the newest and most popular model.
 The network model is a combination of the group and the open-panel model.

 In the network model, the HMO employs:

 - Multi-specialty physician group practices

 - Fully independent physicians

 Patients are encouraged to see their in-network provider.
-But they can also get referred to others who’re a part of the network.
+However, they can also get referred to see providers that are not part of the HMO network.

 HMO Pros and Cons